William Halfpenny

 William Halfpenny (active 1723–1755) was an English architect and builder in the first half of the 18th century, and prolific author of builder's pattern books.
 In some of his publications he described himself as "architect and carpenter", and his books concentrate on the practical information a builder would need, as well as addressing "gentleman draughtsmen" designing their own houses.
 They were a popular alternative to the very expensive architectural treatises by British authors such as Colen Campbell and James Gibbs, or foreigners such as Serlio or Palladio (Halfpenny published a short work "correcting" some of the latter's mistakes).

-He also wrote under the name of Michael Hoare.
+He also used the alias of Michael Hoare, particularly while in Ireland.

+Early life and career

 Little is known for certain of his life, but he seems to have been based in Richmond, then in Surrey, and nearby London, perhaps also spending a period based in Bristol.
-He also worked in Ireland.
+He also worked in Ireland at the same times as, and possibly under Edward Lovett Pearce.
 Few buildings can certainly be ascribed to him, and no major ones; then and now his main importance lies in his books, which were often reprinted, and copied by other authors.
 They reached British North America and were also influential there.
 He wrote and probably built in collaboration with his son John Halfpenny in the later years of his career.
 Several of his later books are on architecture in the "Gothick" and "Chinese taste", as are several of the buildings attributed to him.